yashchitalia/yashchitalia.github.io/_pages/about.md

   - /about.html
 ---
 <img align="right" src="https://yashchitalia.github.io/images/yash_chitalia_homepage.jpg" alt="Photo" style="width: 220px; border-radius: 10px; padding: 10px 10px 10px 10px"/>
-I am a Ph.D. candidate in the [Medical Robotics and Automation Laboratory](https://robomed.gatech.edu/) at the Georgia Institute of Technology.
+I recently graduated with my Ph.D. from the [Medical Robotics and Automation Laboratory](https://robomed.gatech.edu/) at the Georgia Institute of Technology.
 I am interested in the design, modeling, and control of surgical robots, especially miniature continuum (flexible) robotic tools.
 I have been lucky to collaborate with experts at Georgia Tech in robotics, mechatronics, computer vision, modeling of mechanical systems, machine learning and haptics.
 I also often collaborate with interventional radiologists, radiation oncologists and neurosurgeons from the [Emory Winship Cancer Institute](https://winshipcancer.emory.edu/index.html) and the [Emory University Department of Neurosurgery](http://neurosurgery.emory.edu/).